Edgar-Argueta/Creating-and-Managing-Active-Directory/README.md

 # Creating-and-Managing-Active-Directory
+My classmates and I created and presented a PowerPoint on setting up Active Directory and hardening Active Directory.
-Using Azure to create a Windows 2019 server, I set up and configured Microsoft Active Directory.
+The beginning describes using Azure cloud to set up a virtual machine, network security group, and resource group for the Active Directory server.
+The next part includes configuring and deploying Active Directory.
+We also created organizational units, users, and groups.
+Finally, we researched common attack vectors used and how to harden the system against those threats.